Maximum flow problem: Pseudo-polynomial and weakly polynomial

 In parallel to the development of strongly-polynomial flow algorithms, there has been a long line of pseudo-polynomial and weakly polynomial time bounds, whose running time depends on the magnitude of the input capacities.
 Here, the value $U$ refers to the largest edge capacity after rescaling all capacities to integer values.
-(If the network contains irrational capacities, this rescaling may not be possible and these algorithms may not produce exact solutions or may fail to converge even to an approximate solution.)
+(If the network contains irrational capacities, this rescaling may not be possible and these algorithms may not produce exact solutions or may fail to converge even to an approximate solution).
+If some edges have infinite capacities, then $U$ can be taken as the largest finite capacity (more generally, $U$ is the largest capacity of an edge that can become saturated).
 The difference between pseudo-polynomial and weakly polynomial is that a pseudo-polynomial bound may be polynomial in $U$, but for a weakly polynomial bound it can be polynomial only in $\log U$.